Are you desperate for communication tips to get your moody teen to talk to you?

 Get to know your teen as a person by chatting with him about his interests.

 Get into their world.
-Listen to music with them, watch a show they like or ask them about their favorite social media apps or video games.
+Listen to music with them, watch a show they like or ask them about their favourite social media apps or video games.

 A few tweaks like this could go a long way to healing your relationship with your teen.